modias/modias/README.md

 ---

 ## 🚀 What I'm Working On
-- 🎓 Pursuing a **B.S. in Data Science** at the University of North Carolina at Charlotte[cite: 4, 5].
+- 🎓 Pursuing a **B.S. in Data Science** at the University of North Carolina at Charlotte.
 - 🏗️ Exploring cloud technologies, Azure AI, and machine learning systems.
-- 💻 Developing data-driven architectures and full-stack web applications[cite: 18, 20].
+- 💻 Developing data-driven architectures and full-stack web applications.

 ---